This environment is part of the classic environments. Please read that page first for general information.

 'action_mask' which holds the legal moves, described in the Legal Actions Mask section.

 The main observation is 2 planes of the 3x3 board.
-The first plane represents the placement of Xs, and the second plane shows the placement of Os.
+For player_1, the first plane represents the placement of Xs, and the second plane shows the placement of Os.
 The possible values for each cell are 0 or 1; in the first plane, 1 indicates that an X has been placed in that cell, and 0 indicates that X is not in that cell.
 Similarly, in the second plane, 1 indicates that an O has been placed in that cell, while 0 indicates that an O has not been placed.
+For player_2, the observation is the same, but Xs and Os swap positions, so Os are encoded in plane 1 and Xs in plane 2.
+This allows for self-play.

 The legal moves available to the current agent are found in the